Rehabilitation

 Our nature-based solutions projects complement the work we're doing to reduce our Scope 1 and 2 emissions.
 They don't compete for capital with, or replace, our decarbonisation projects; rather they are treated as standalone carbon and nature investments that can bring positive outcomes in the regions where we operate.

 We're investing in existing and new projects in Australia, Madagascar, Guinea and South Africa.
-Our ambition is to work with communities to commit at least 500,000 hectares of land to high-integrity nature-based solutions projects globally by 2025.
+Our goal is to work with communities to enable at least 500,000 hectares of land to high-integrity nature-based solutions projects globally by 2025.

 The role of nature-based solutions in our approach to climate change